 Day 5: Stop regurgitating content

-Ideally you should only be blogging when you have something new and exciting to say.
+Ideally, you should only be blogging when you have something new and exciting to say.

 Controversy is one of the quickest ways to build a large following because it will cause other bloggers to link to you.
-Just don’t abuse the power by writing controversial posts for no reason.
+Just don’t abuse this power by writing controversial posts for no reason.
 If you do, it could end up backfiring.

 For example, I saw that Matt Kirkpatrick was messing up on his blog, so I called him out.
-Not only did I get Matt to come to my blog and comment, but that post also caused me to see an uptick in my RSS subscribers.
+Not only did I get Matt to come to my blog and comment, but that post also caused me to see an uptake in my RSS subscribers.